PerimeterX/perimeterx-php-sdk/examples/custom_captcha/README.md

 # Implementing captcha block page

-In order to create customize captcha block page that will work with PerimeterX Captcha API you should follow the next guidlines:
+In order to create a customized CAPTCHA block page, that will work with PerimeterX Captcha API, follow these guidlines:

-* [Custom block handler](#blockhandler): Implementing custom block handler using `perimeterx-php-sdk` that will extract all relevant data.
+* [Custom block handler](#blockhandler): Implementing a custom block handler using `perimeterx-php-sdk` that will extract all relevant data.
-* [reCaptcha](#recaptcha): Adding `reCaptcha` to your block page.
+* [reCAPTCHA](#recaptcha): Adding a `reCaptcha` to your block page.
-* [JS captcha handler](#captchahandler): Implementing reCaptcha function that will handle captcha API response.
+* [JS CAPTCHA handler](#captchahandler): Implementing a reCAPTCHA function that will handle CAPTCHA API response.
-* [PerimeterX Snippet](#pxsnippet): Adding PerimeterX snippet to the block page.
+* [PerimeterX Snippet](#pxsnippet): Adding the PerimeterX snippet to the block page.

 <a name="blockhandler"></a>
 ### Custom block handler

-Block handler should extract some data from pxContext and send it to the block page:
+A Block handler should extract data from the pxContext object and send that data to the block page:

 1. URL - the original URL that the user tried to reach using `$pxContext->getURI()`.
 2. VID - using `$pxContext->getVid()`.
 3. UUID - using `$pxContest->getUuid()`.

-The block handler should redirect the user to the block page and send the collected data with the request for instance.
-One way of doing so is to add query params to the block page url.
+The block handler function should redirect the user to the block page and send the collected data with the a request for an instance.
+One way of doing so is to add query parameters to the block page URI.

 #####Implementation: